perslab/depict/README.md

   * Point `analysis_path` to the where DEPICT/example lives on your system
 3. Run DEPICT
   * `./src/depict.py example/ldl_teslovich_nature2010_reduced_example.cfg`
-4. Investigate the results which have been written to the following files (see the [Wiki](https://github.com/DEPICTdevelopers/DEPICT/wiki)
+4. Investigate the results which have been written to the following files (See [Wiki](https://github.com/DEPICTdevelopers/DEPICT/wiki) for details on the output format)
   * Gene prioritization results `ldl_teslovich_nature2010_reduced_example_geneprioritization.txt`
   * Gene set enrichemtn results `ldl_teslovich_nature2010_reduced_example_genesetenrichment.txt`